 If the proposal is accepted, the author will be invited to submit the full manuscript.
 Once the completed manuscript arrives, the Board will conduct a preliminary assessment, then send the work to two scholars who are experts in the field for peer review.
 They are charged with commenting on the manuscript’s potential, assessing its need for a larger audience, and suggesting revisions.
 To facilitate this review, authors should pay special attention to the following details:

 - Spelling: Run your word processor’s spell-checking program before sending the final manuscript, never doing a global change.
-Authors should also verify all quotations, make sure that notation format is consistently applied, and see that the use of proper names follows a consistent pattern and format (MLA).
+Authors should also verify all quotations, make sure that notation format is consistently applied, and see that the use of proper names follows a consistent pattern and format (MLA 8th edition).
 Double-check the accentuation of any foreign language quote.

 - Consistency in Spelling: Use the English or the foreign language version of a name consistently throughout the manuscript.
 Do not mix both forms (for example, choose to utilize “Ferdinand” or “Fernando”).
 Use either the American or English spelling conventions throughout, but do not use both (for example, select either “honor” or “honour” as your preferred choice).

-- Footnotes: Double-space and print the notes themselves as footnotes, using Microsoft Word’s insert notes feature.
+- Footnotes: Use Microsoft Word’s insert notes feature.
 They should be numbered sequentially from 1 to the end using Arabic numerals placed slightly above the line without further embellishment (i.e., no parentheses, periods, brackets, or slashes).
 The numbers should almost always follow the sentence or passage they note.
 If the passage is a block quotation, the reference number should come at the end of the quotation, and not at the end of the text that introduces the quotation.
 NCSRLL prefers footnotes over endnotes.

 NCSRLL requires that manuscripts include all of the material that will be printed at the time of their submission.
 The manuscript should paginate the front matter with lower case Roman numerals and reserve Arabic numerals for the rest of the text.
 Every manuscript page should be numbered, although some of these numbers will later be deleted from the printed copy, since we do not show the number on an initial chapter page: